teodoriu/test-iq/solutions.md

 Created the models and migrations for cities, counties and regions

 Created the import:cities artisan command that imports the data from the csv file to the database

+### Task #11
+Added the accuweather widget to the dashboard with Alpine.
+Created the accuweather blade and included it in dashboard.
+Wrote the JS code in accuweather.js